manfredspitze/python-templates/station-rotation.md

 ### Directions
 - Complete the stations in order
+- Share your ideas and conclusions with your assigned partner or group
 - Be prepared to discuss your work with your teacher and the rest of the class

 ---